dorimaine/.github.io-/_posts/2024-11-03-Into-to-Azure.md

 ---
 title: 'Introduction to Azure for Beginners '
 date: 2024-11-03
-permalink: /posts/2012/08/blog-post-1/
+permalink: /posts/2024/Into-to-Azure/
 tags:
-  - cool posts
+  - Microsoft Azure
-  - category1
+  - Cloud Computing
-  - category2
+  - Tips for Beginners
 ---

 This article aims to give a high-level overview of Azure’s core services, models, and benefits, designed to help cloud newcomers get acquainted with this powerful ecosystem.
 Let's break down the essentials of Azure, what it offers, and why it’s worth exploring.